SGrondin/bottleneck/README.md

 // Example: ['id1', 'id2']
 ```

-Returns an array of all the job ids with the specified status.
+Returns an array of all the job ids with the specified status **in the limiter**.
 Not passing a status string returns all the known ids.

 **Note:** By default, Bottleneck does not keep track of DONE jobs, to save memory.
 You can enable that feature by passing `trackDoneStatus: true` as an option when creating a limiter.